 Go to Where's My Refund? to track your federal refund.
 Where's My Refund? will usually have information about the refund six to eight weeks after filing a paper return.
 Check weekly for any updates to your refund information.

-If you were present in the U.S. in 2015, you will need to file a tax return for that year.
-Depending on your status as a resident or nonresident, you can use Foreign National Tax Resource (FNTR) to file your 2014 federal tax forms.
+If you were present in the U.S. in 2019, you will need to file a tax return for that year.
+Depending on your status as a resident or nonresident, you may be able to use Sprintax for the three prior year.

 Note: The information above was adapted from tax FAQs written by our friends and colleagues at the UC Berkeley International Office.

 This information is intended only for international students and scholars with income sources and level typical of students and scholars at Yale University.
 Although the information contained in this site has been reviewed carefully and should be adequate to assist most international students and scholars, it is not a substitute for advice obtained from the Internal Revenue Service (IRS) or a qualified tax accountant.
 If your visa status has changed in the past year, or you believe you have a complicated tax issue, please consult the IRS or a qualified tax accountant.

 In addition, while the tax preparation software, Sprintax, is being provided to help you with your tax filing obligations, you are individually responsible for verifying that the correct information has been entered into the tax preparation software and included on all forms and/or other documents printed or derived from the tax preparation software, and ultimately responsible for any errors or omissions.